-Davern’s compositions and arrangements have been performed in the United States and the United Kingdom.
-His primary composition teacher is Eric Guinivan.
+Davern’s compositions and arrangements have been performed in the United States, United Kingdom and South Korea with a series of concerts presented by Trio Modern Harmony in the Summer and Fall 2022.
+Davern is a member of the Millennium Composers Initiative and a featured composer for Orange Line Brass.
+His primary composition teachers are Dr. Eric Guinivan and Dr. Chuck Dotas.
 Davern’s composition entitled The Natural Lands: Suite for Tuba Euphonium Quartet was the recipient of the International Tuba Euphonium Associations 2019 R. Winston Morris Award for Excellence for Tuba Euphonium Composition.
-In the same year, his composition for wind ensemble entitled An Elegant Sufficiency was named a finalist in the National Band Association William D. Revelli Composition Competition and performed at the Virginia Music Educators Association Conference by the Valley Wind Ensemble.
+His composition for wind ensemble entitled An Elegant Sufficiency was named a finalist twice in the National Band Association William D. Revelli Composition Competition and performed at the Virginia Music Educators Association Conference by the Valley Wind Ensemble.
+The composition was also named a national finalist in the American Prize in Composition Band/Wind Ensemble Professional Division and the Ernst Bacon Memorial Award for the Performance of American Music.
 In 2018, Davern’s arrangement of George Gershwin’s I Got Rhythm was performed live on NBC by the James Madison University Marching Royal Dukes for the 92nd Macy’s Thanksgiving Day Parade in New York City.
 He has also arranged for the Boston Brass, in collaboration with the James Madison University Marching Royal Dukes.
-Shawn’s arrangements of Pure Imagination and Somewhere Over the Rainbow, set for trombone and piano, were written for and performed by Toby Oft, principal trombone of the Boston Symphony Orchestra.
+Davern’s arrangements of Pure Imagination and Somewhere Over the Rainbow, set for trombone and piano, were written for and performed by Toby Oft, principal trombone of the Boston Symphony Orchestra.
 Davern’s works for trombone choir have been performed by the Boston University Trombone Choir, Eastman Trombone Choir, Columbus State University Trombone Choir and the Ithaca College Trombone Troupe.
 His works for trombone choir have also been performed at the Third Coast Trombone Retreat, Boston University Tanglewood Institute and the 26th Annual Fruhling Posaunen at Ithaca College.
-Davern’s jazz band pieces have been featured by the Boston University Big Band, the Royal College of Music Big Band, the JMU Jazz Ensemble, Jazz Band and the twelve time Essentially Ellington Finalist Foxborough Jazz Ensemble.
-His revised Sonata for Trombone and Piano, entitled Nostalgia Bostonia is slated to premiere in March 2021 by Dr. Brittany Lasch and Thomas Weaver.
-Davern’s composition Make the Moment is published by Warwick Music.
+Davern’s jazz band pieces have been featured by the Boston University Big Band, the Royal College of Music Big Band, the JMU Jazz Ensemble, Jazz Band, Alumni Jazz Band and the twelve time Essentially Ellington Finalist Foxborough Jazz Ensemble.
+His works for jazz band have been performed at the JMU George West Jazz Festival, the National Community Band Festival and the Jazz4Justice Festival in Washington, D.C.
+His Sonata for Trombone and Piano, entitled Nostalgia Bostonia was premiered in March 2021 by Dr. Brittany Lasch and Thomas Weaver.
+Davern’s new wind band version of Make the Moment was premiered in February 2022 by the Syracuse University Wind Ensemble, under the direction of his father Bill Davern, whom the piece was composed for.
+Davern is published by Warwick Music.